Exact inflationary solutions in exponential gravity: Abstract

 \section{Abstract}

-We consider a modified gravity model of the form $ f(R,\phi)=R e^{h(\phi)R} $, where $\phi$ is a non-interacting massive scalar field.
+We consider a modified gravity model of the form $ f(R,\phi)=R e^{h(\phi)R} $, where the strong gravity corrections are taken to all orders and $\phi$ is a self-interacting massless scalar field.
 We show that the conformal transformation of this model to Einstein frame leads to non-canonical kinetic term and negates the advantage of the Einstein frame.
-We obtain exact solutions for the background and show that the model leads to inflation with exit.
-We obtain scalar and tensor power-spectrum in Jordan frame and show that the model leads to blue-tilt.
+We obtain exact solutions for the background in the Jordan frame without performing conformal transformations and show that the model leads to inflation with exit.
+We obtain scalar and tensor power-spectrum in Jordan frame and show that the model leads to red-tilt.
 We discuss the implications of the same in the light of cosmological observations.